 The role of scientific and forensic evidence in criminal trial proceeding with a special view at murder, torture and violence against women

-The Afghanistan Forensic Science Organization (AFSO) conducted a training from 15 continued up to 17 December, 2019 regarding on forensic evidence and its role in criminal trials at primary, secondary and advanced levels for defense lawyers in Bamyan province.
-As part of the training agenda, the trainers focused on the role of scientific and forensic evidence in criminal trial proceeding with a special view at murder, torture and violence against women.
+The Afghanistan Forensic Science Organization (AFSO) was conducted training regarding forensic evidence and its role in criminal trials at primary, secondary and advanced levels for defense lawyers.
+As part of the training agenda, the trainers focused on the role of scientific and forensic evidence in criminal trials proceeding with a special view at murder, torture, and violence against women.
+The training was held in Herat Province from 6 to 8 January 2020.
 The main objective of conducting such training was capacity building of defense lawyers, legal aids and judges to persuade in trail to provide scientific and legal support to their clients.
-A among 20 participants of the training, 16 of them were male, and 4 were female.
+In this training, 24 people have participated which 10 males and 14 females.

-It was a three full days training which was started from 08:30 AM and continued up to 03:30 PM at Provincial Conference Hall of Independent Human Rights Commission in Bamyan.
-At the first day of training all the participants singed attendance sheet and received packages of stationary containing training manual, book, notebook, pen and agenda.
-The trainer and co-trainer were distributed the pre-assessment forms to assess the participants knowledge, ideas and information on the role of scientific and forensic evidence in criminal trial procedures with special consideration at murder, torture and violence against women which is reflected in the training manual.
+It was a three full days training which was started from 08:30 AM and continued up to 03:30 PM at Provincial Conference Hall of Independent Bar Association in Herat.
+On the first day of training, all the participants signed the attendance sheet and received packages of stationary containing training manual, book, notebook, pen, and agenda.
+The trainer and co-trainer were distributed the pre-assessment forms to assess the participants’ knowledge, ideas and information on the role of scientific and forensic evidence in criminal trial procedures with special consideration at murder, torture, and violence against women which is reflected in the training manual.

-The training officially began by recitation of the holy Quran and then primary and vital information about Afghanistan Forensic Science organization (AFSO) mission, activities and its projects delivered by Dr. Nader Wardak Coordinator and Forensic trainer of AFSO.
+The training started by recitation of the Holy Quran by one of the participants and then primary and vital information about Afghanistan Forensic Science Organization (AFSO) mission, activities and its projects delivered by Dr. Nader Wardak Coordinator and Forensic trainer of AFSO.